 You can also use the calendar to visualize what your launch will look like and see what you need to accomplish day by day.

-Another great organization program is Trello.
-I’ve just recently started using it myself for my own side business, and I’ve been really impressed thus far.
-I don’t think that it’s necessary by any means to have both Asana and Trello, it just depends on how you visualize things.
+Another great organizational program is Trello.
+Trello is very similar to Asana but a bit more visual for those people who store information better that way.
+It’s not necessary by any means to have both Asana and Trello, it just depends on how you visualize things.

 Trello also integrates with Zapier (a program we’ll be talking about later in the post!) and that integration helps you take Trello from being a pretty good organization system to the only organization system you really need.